anelguel/Gradebook/src/Gradebook/notes/Module4.md

 ## Module 4: Working with Classes and Objects
 ### Creating a Class
-Talked about namespace, and mentioned that a class is a type
+Talked about namespace, and mentioned that a class defines a new type (just like a list, array, Console, etc.)

 ## Adding State and Behavior
 You can have as many classes as you want in a namespace, but the convention is to add one class per file (in this case, Program.cs or namespace)